Leg Length Discrepancy (LLD) has profound effects on the body's biomechanics and may result in back pain.

-Leg length inequality or short leg may affect as many as 60 to 90 percent of the population.
+Leg length inequality, or leg length discrepancy, may affect as many as 60 to 90 percent of the population.
 Categorized as either functional or structural, both have profound effects on the body's biomechanics and may result in back pain, the most common symptom.
 Other resulting conditions include arthritis of the knee, psoasitis, arthritis of the hip, patellar tendinitis, patellofemoral pain syndrome, plantar fasciitis, medial tibial stress syndrome and metatars, iliotibial band syndrome with lateral knee pain, trochanteric bursitis, sacroiliac discomfort, Achilles tendinitis and cuboid syndrome.

 - Functional Short Leg: A difference in the alignment of the supporting structures between the ground and the femur head.
 This is most commonly caused by excessive pronation (the natural rolling in of the foot as one walks) but may also be due to knock knees (knee valgus).